LayerDynamics/forge/SPEC01.md

   }
   ```

-* Menus/tray/dialogs are exposed as functions/events on `host:ui` with typed payloads.
+* Menus/tray/dialogs are exposed as functions/events on `runtime:ui` with typed payloads.
 * The WebView **preload** injects a small `window.host` bridge for renderer code that needs to talk to the Deno main:

   * Renderer API stays minimal (`window.host.send(channel, payload)` / `window.host.on(channel, cb)`), but **app authors primarily write Deno code**; renderer should be view-only where possible.

 ### Renderer ↔ Deno Bridge (internals, hidden from app authors)

-* Implemented in Rust as a `host:webview` extension exposing async streams and sinks to Deno.
+* Implemented in Rust as a `runtime:webview` extension exposing async streams and sinks to Deno.
 * Per-window channels are surfaced to Deno as `AsyncIterable` event sources.
 * Transport framing is private and optimized (string/bytes), but never exposed as JSON-RPC to userland.